Generic name: carbamazepine [ kar-ba-MAZ-e-peen ]

 - Porphyria (an inherited disease)—Use with caution.
 May make these conditions worse.

 - Asian ancestry (eg, Filipino, Chinese, Japanese, Korean, Taiwanese)—May increase the risk for serious skin reactions.
-Your doctor may order a special test before prescribing carbamazepine.
+Your doctor may order a special test before prescribing this medicine.

 - Bone marrow depression or